-Our method incorporates a verification module to enhance trust and privacy within the FL system.
-Ideally, the verification module should have the following features: i) client-side verification: it should enable clients who may have concerns about the integrity of the FL server to verify the correct execution of the defense mechanism, without solely relying on the server's goodwill; and ii) privacy protection: it should not necessitate the clients to access inappropriate knowledge, such as local models from other clients, thus preserving privacy and integrity in the FL system.
+Ideally, the ZKP verification module should have the following features: i) client-side verification: it should enable clients who may have concerns about the integrity of the FL server to verify the correct execution of the defense mechanism, without solely relying on the server's goodwill; and ii) privacy protection: it should not necessitate the clients to access inappropriate knowledge, such as local models from other clients, thus preserving privacy and integrity in the FL system.
+The full motivations for ZKPs are summarized in §A.4.

 We incorporate ZKPs to ensure that the clients can verify the integrity of the defense without accessing the other local models.
 We utilize zkSNARKs (Bitansky et al., 2012) that offer constant proof sizes and constant verification time regardless of the size of computation.
 Such property is crucial for applications where the verifier's (i.e., an FL client) resources are limited, e.g., real-world FL systems.
 We design ZKP circuits as in Figure 3.
-Details of implementations are in Appendix §A.4.